directvt/vtm/readme.md

 [Tested Terminals](https://github.com/directvt/vtm/discussions/72)

-<sup>Currently, rendering in the GUI window is not available on macOS, and a terminal emulator is required.</sup>
+<sup>Currently, rendering in a GUI window is not available on macOS, and a terminal emulator is required.</sup>

 ## Binary downloads